 Identifying the attackers – al-Qaeda and Osama bin Laden

-Taking on the Taliban Speaking to a joint session of Congress on September 20, Bush demanded the Taliban hand over bin Laden and other al-Qaeda leaders and dismantle terrorist training camps within Afghanistan.
+Speaking to a joint session of Congress on September 20, Bush demanded the Taliban hand over bin Laden and other Al-Qaeda leaders and dismantle terrorist training camps within Afghanistan.
 “They will hand over the terrorists or share their fate,” Bush warned.

-On October 7, 2001, after Taliban leaders had rejected Bush’s demands, U.S. and British aircraft unleashed a massive bombing attack on major Afghan cities.
-The Afghan capitol of Kabul fell by mid-November.
-By mid-December, air attacks coupled with ground forces that included troops from the United States, allied countries, and anti-Taliban Afghan militia toppled the Taliban regime and dispersed al-Qaeda.
+On October 7, after Taliban leaders had rejected Bush’s demands, U.S. and British aircraft unleashed a massive bombing attack on major Afghan cities.
+By mid-November, the Afghan capital of Kabul had fallen.
+By mid-December, air attacks coupled with allied nations’ ground forces that included about 30,000 troops from the United States and anti-Taliban Afghan militia had toppled the Taliban regime.

 Fighting terrorism on the U.S. home front

-The far-reaching “temporary” act (most of which was made permanent by Congress in 2006) greatly expanded the authority of the FBI and other law enforcement agencies to conduct searches, look at medical and other personal records, such as what materials an individual took out from public libraries, and spy on those suspected of potential terrorist acts without court approval.
-It allowed foreigners to be held for up to seven days without charges or deportation proceedings.
+The far-reaching “temporary” act (most of which was made permanent by Congress in 2006) greatly expanded the authority of the FBI and other law enforcement agencies to conduct searches, look at medical and other personal records (such as what materials an individual took out from public libraries), and spy without court approval on those suspected of potential terrorist acts.
+It also allowed foreigners to be held for up to seven days without charges or deportation proceedings.